 Effective liquidity risk management is designed to ensure we can meet customer loan requests, customer deposit maturities/withdrawals and other cash commitments efficiently under both normal operating conditions and under periods of Wells Fargo-specific and/or market stress.
-Liquidity risk captures the negative impact to capital from actions the Company may take to meet this objective in the Scenario.
-Accordingly, we perform a comprehensive analysis to determine the specific liquidity events expected to occur under the conditions specified in the Scenario.
+Liquidity risk can result in a negative impact to capital from actions the Company may take to meet liquidity objectives designed to minimize liquidity risk in the Scenario.
+Accordingly, we perform a comprehensive analysis to determine the specific hypothetical liquidity events to occur under the conditions specified in the Scenario.
 In our analysis, we quantify the potential outflows of cash and the related impacts to interest income and expense that might arise by considering factors such as the runoff of consumer and commercial deposits, the nonrenewal of maturing wholesale funding sources, the drawdown of committed customer lines of credit, and the need for additional collateral requirements.
 To gauge the magnitude of these factors, we largely rely on the liquidity experience observed by Wachovia Corporation (Wachovia) during the second half of 2008, including the aftermath of the Lehman Brothers bankruptcy.
 The data from Wachovia's crisis period prior to its acquisition by Wells Fargo provided empirical data for our liquidity stress scenario calculations.
-We also identify the funding sources needed to satisfy the assumed outflows of cash and quantify the related impacts to interest income and expense in our debt issuance costs.
+We also identify the funding sources needed to satisfy the assumed outflows of cash and quantify the related impacts to interest income and expense as well as the impact of increases in our debt issuance costs.